Isa Ali Pantami: Minister of Communications, Innovation and Digital Economy

 After President Muhammadu Buhari was re-elected and his cabinet reshuffled in 2019, Pantami was appointed to become the first Minister of Communications and Digital Economy after the renaming of the title to include "Digital Economy".

-Based on feedback received from the security agencies following the revalidation of improperly registered SIM cards in September 2019 and the blocking of those that failed to revalidate their SIMs, Pantami directed the Nigerian Communications Commission to implement the SIM Card registration and usage policy which seek to ensure an individual can only have a maximum number of 3 SIM cards, while new users of existing users are expected to update their details with their NINs before 1 December 2020.
+Based on feedback received from the security agencies following the revalidation of improperly registered SIM cards in September 2019 and the blocking of those that failed to revalidate their SIMs, Pantami directed the Nigerian Communications Commission to implement the SIM Cards registration and usage policy which seek to ensure an individual can only have a maximum number of 3 SIM cards, while new users of existing users are expected to update their details with their NINs before 1 December 2020.
 Due to this, on 13 February 2020, Boko Haram leader Abubakar Shekau openly threatened Pantami and condemned the new policy to restrict the number of mobile SIM cards a subscriber can legally own to three.
 Shekau also reminded Pantami of the fate of Sheikh Ja'afar Mahmud Adam, a cleric that was assassinated in his mosque in Kano, and called on terrorists across Africa to target him saying, "My brothers in Africa, Nigeria or elsewhere, what happened to Jaafar is nothing, take action on Isa Ali Pantami wherever you find him."

 Pantami is a fellow of the British Computer Society (FBCS) and the Nigeria Computer Society (FNCS).

 Pantami assumes Chairmanship of the World Summit on the Information Society (WSIS) Forum in May 2022.
 This followed the inauguration by the Secretary General of International Telecommunication Union (ITU) at Geneva, Switzerland.

+Inciting Sermons and Killing of Sunday Achi

+Pantami was the Chief Imam at Abubakar Tafawa Balewa University (ATBU) in 2004 where his sermons were reported to have contributed to inflamed tensions and/or incited violence that ultimately led to murder of Sunday Nache Achi and the burning of the campus Evangelical Fellowship offices.
+Sunday Achi, then a fourth-year student and President of the Evangelical Church Winning All (ECWA) campus fellowship, was killed on December 8, 2004 during an ethnoreligious crisis that began after some Muslim students accused him of circulating religious tracts containing blasphemy against Islam.